Subversion for File Revision Management

 Given the critical importance of revision management in developing a wide range of digital products, it should be no surprise that, over the years, a number of revision applications have been created to do just that.
 Fortunately, many of them are open source, which basically means that the application can be used free of charge, and the source code that comprises it is freely available, in case anyone is interested in seeing how it works, or making changes to it, or confirming that it does not contain security flaws or spyware.

 The types of revision applications are as varied as the needs that they fulfill, ranging from simple applications that are a breeze to install but limited in functionality, all the way up to extremely complex SCM systems that require expert installation and babysitting.
 An example of the latter group is IBM's Rational ClearCase, which is used by the kinds of software development projects involving millions of lines of source code, and requiring multiple ClearCase administrators.
 But for those of us who want a far cheaper and understandable application, there are several free ones available.
-In this article, we will examine Subversion (a.k.a.
+In this article, I will examine Subversion (a.k.a.
 SVN).

 Subversion is one of the most respected file revision applications on the market, with a reputation for offering several advantages over alternative products: ease of installation, greater stability, and better file moving, renaming, and deleting capabilities.
 As a result, it may be the most widely adopted versioning system around, and is in continuous use by large corporations and major software development projects.
 It runs on Windows, Mac OS X, and all mainstream Linux distributions.

 The standard Subversion package can be thought of as a versioning server, and thus needs to be used in conjunction with a client program.
-Several options are available for all of the major operating systems, and we will get into the details of that later.
+Several options are available for all of the major operating systems, and I will get into the details of that later.
 On a related note, much of the Subversion documentation mentions the Apache Web server, which can be used as its repository-side network service.
 For most readers interested in source code versioning, Apache is probably already installed and in use (for viewing websites locally).
 Windows users would need to install it manually, while Mac OS X and most if not all Linux distributions come with Apache preinstalled.
 But Apache is not a requirement, because Subversion includes a built-in server, Svnserve, which may not offer as many capabilities as Apache, but is adequate for most users, and is simple and lightweight.

 Clicking that link takes you to the binary packages section of the download page.